Miami Canal Boat Accident Lawyer

 Miami’s many canals and waterways are commonly used for boating, yachts, and even travel from point to point within the city.
 The many party boats, boat tours, and even water taxis in Miami use these waterways and canals nearly every day.
 With so many boats, there are bound to be accidents in these waters.
 When these accidents happen, turn to Rivkind Margulies & Rivkind, P.A. for help with your injuries and damages.

 Our Miami canal boat accident lawyers represent victims of boat accidents on the canals and intracoastal waterways throughout Miami.
 We fight to help victims get compensation for their injuries and fight to hold the at-fault boaters who injured them responsible for the damages they caused.
-For help with your case, call our attorneys today at (305) 204-5369 to set up a free legal consultation.
+For help with your case, call our boat accident attorneys today at (305) 204-5369 to set up a free legal consultation.

 Injuries and Damages in Miami Canal and Waterway Accidents